-This stark arrangement of gleaming modernist temples houses some of Manhattan’s most important performance companies: the New York Philharmonic, the New York City Ballet and the iconic Metropolitan Opera House.
-The lobby's interior walls are dressed with brightly saturated murals by painter Marc Chagall.
+This stark arrangement of gleaming modernist temples houses some of Manhattan’s most important performance companies: the New York Philharmonic, the New York City Ballet and the Metropolitan Opera.
+The lobby of the iconic Opera House is dressed with brightly saturated murals by painter Marc Chagall.
 Various other venues are tucked in and around the 16-acre campus, including a theater, two film-screening centers and the renowned Juilliard School for performing arts.

 Built in the 1960s, this imposing campus replaced a neighborhood of tenements called San Juan Hill (gleefully bulldozed by Robert Moses) – a predominantly African American neighborhood where the exterior shots for the movie West Side Story were filmed.
 In addition to being a controversial urban planning move, Lincoln Center wasn’t exactly well received on an architectural level – it was relentlessly criticized for its conservative design, fortresslike aspect and poor acoustics.
 For the center’s 50th anniversary (2009–10), Diller Scofidio + Renfro and other architects gave the complex a much-needed and critically acclaimed freshening up.

-A survey of the three classic buildings surrounding the central Revson Fountain is a must: the Metropolitan Opera, David Geffen Hall (known as Avery Fisher Hall until 2015) and the David H Koch Theater, the latter designed by Philip Johnson.
+A survey of the three classic buildings surrounding the central Revson Fountain is a must: the Metropolitan Opera House, David Geffen Hall (known as Avery Fisher Hall until 2015) and the David H Koch Theater, the latter designed by Philip Johnson.
 (These are all located on the main plaza at Columbus Ave, between 62nd and 65th Sts.)
-The Revson Fountain is spectacular in the evenings, when it puts on Las Vegas–like light shows (from about 6pm).
+The Revson Fountain is spectacular, particularly its Las Vegas–like water choreography lit up on summer evenings (daily; usually timed around the beginning and ending of performances).

 Of the refurbished structures, there are a number that are worth examining, including Alice Tully Hall, now displaying a very contemporary translucent, angled facade, and the David Rubenstein Atrium.